ShuaishuaiYuan/ShuaishuaiYuan.github.io/_teaching/0_ML_AI.md

 ---
 title: AI Materials Discovery
+excerpt: " Essential skills :）for a computational materials scientist in the AI ​​era "
 ---

 Machine learning and AI have become essential skills for computational materials scientists in the AI era.
 Here are some resources that have been particularly helpful to me: